 Getting good at this comes only with practice and speaking with native speakers.
 Think about your native language and how you just KNOW when to use certain things.
 You don’t even know why.
 Korean is the same.

 - Korean Grammar in Use (Beginner, Intermediate, Advanced) – My absolute favorite book series for learning Korean grammar.
-The first book is for beginners and starts out with basic things like how to express should, can’t, etc. Using this plus some vocabulary you learned will have you able to start having basic conversations with people.
-After the beginner book however, it goes hardcore into advanced grammar.
+The first book is for beginners and starts out with basic things like how to express should, can’t, etc. Using this plus some vocabulary you learned will have you carrying on basic conversations with people.
+After the beginner book, however, it goes hardcore into advanced grammar.
 If you can make it this far, you will be a pro!

 Online Korean Language Courses